Defensive Few-shot Learning: Experiments

-Our main concern is how to transfer the adversarial defense from a sample distribution to another different one.
-We have a hypothesis that the task-level distribution consistency assumption is able to improve the generalization performance of defense ability of our model.
-To verify this hypothesis, we conduct a comparison experiment on \textit{mini}ImageNet.
+One of our concerns is how to transfer the adversarial defense knowledge from a sample distribution to another different one.
+We propose an \textit{episode-based adversarial training (ET) mechanism} to achieve this.
+To verify the effectiveness of ET, we conduct a comparison experiment on \textit{mini}ImageNet, built on one state-of-the-art FSL method DN4~\cite{li2019DN4}.
+Specifically, four variants of DN4 are constructed by considering whether to perform the standard adversarial training (AT)~\cite{goodfellow2014explaining} and whether to perform the standard episodic training mechanism (Ep for short)~\cite{VinyalsBLKW16}.
+They are DN4, DN4+AT, DN4+Ep, and DN4+ET (\textit{i.e.,} DN4+Ep+AT).

-We first use the standard adversarial training on the auxiliary set $\mathcal{A}$ (64 classes), and then transfer the adversarially trained model on the test set (20 classes).
-Specifically, we use the standard adversarial training~\cite{goodfellow2014explaining} to train a $64$-classes classification network on $\mathcal{A}$, and directly perform DN4 without additional training (because the classification module of DN4 is non-parametric) on the test set based on this pre-trained network.
-As for the comparison method, we train DN4 on the auxiliary set $\mathcal{A}$ with the proposed episode-based adversarial training (\emph{i.e.,} Eq.(\ref{fun3})), and evaluate it on the test set.
-Furthermore, two non-adversarially trained DN4s are additionally taken as baselines.
+The first variant, \textit{i.e.}, DN4, is trained without any of AT and Ep.
+To achieve this, we first train a $64$-classes classification network on the auxiliary set $\mathcal{A}$ (64 classes) of \textit{mini}ImageNet, and then, based on this pre-trained network, we directly perform the non-parametric classifier module of the original DN4 in~\cite{li2019DN4} on the test set (20 classes).
+DN4+AT is trained in a similar way, but with additional adversarial training (AT) at the training stage of the $64$-classes classification network.
+DN4+Ep is trained on the auxiliary set $\mathcal{A}$ by using Ep like the original work in~\cite{li2019DN4} but without using any adversarial defense technique.
+As for DN4+ET, we train it on $\mathcal{A}$ with the proposed episode-based adversarial training (ET), and evaluate it on the test set.

 All the results are reported in Table~\ref{episodic_result}.
-As seen, without adversarial training, DN4 is much vulnerable to adversarial attacks, dropping its accuracy from $53.64\%$ (clean accuracy) to $16.43\%$ (adversarial accuracy) when $\epsilon=0.01$.
-In contrast, the adversarially trained DN4-AT can indeed defend the adversarial attacks as expected (from $16.43\%$ to $31.93\%$).
-However, both clean and adversarial accuracies of DN4-AT are still far from the normal accuracy on the \textit{mini}ImageNet dataset ($70.84\%$).
+As seen, without AT, DN4 is much vulnerable to adversarial attacks, dropping its accuracy from $57.74\%$ (clean accuracy) to $21.54\%$ (adversarial accuracy) when $\epsilon=0.01$.
+In contrast, DN4+AT, which is trained with AT, can indeed defend the adversarial attacks as expected (from $21.54\%$ to $38.19\%$).
+However, both clean and adversarial accuracies of DN4+AT are still far from the normal accuracy on \textit{mini}ImageNet ($70.39\%$).